marcusrprojects/Procrasination-BLCT/README.md

 # Procrasination-BLCT

-Prototyping BLCT app to be implemented soon.
+Prototyping BLCT app is in the process of being implemented.

 Screens include Account Setup, Daily, Weekly, Home, etc.